-142 United Nations Development Programme.
+117 United Nations Development Programme.
 "Morocco: Gender, Justice, and the Law."

-143 Immigration and Refugee Board of Canada.
-(2001) Egypt: Domestic Violence; Whether There Is State Protection for the Victims; Existence of Women's Groups, Shelters or Hot-Lines., https://www.refworld.org/docid/3df4be2d14.html#:~:text=The%20Egyptian%20Penal%20Code%20 (Law, the%20as sessment%20of%20the%20penalties.

-which includes catcalling or sexual harassment.
-These are seen as less significant crimes than felonies, and are usually punished by fines and short-term jail time; the trials are also shortened.
-Second group is felonies, which include harmful practices such Female Genital Mutilation (FGM), rape, kidnapping a female, or sexual assault.
-Felonies are punished by longer jail time, and a permanent record is placed for those convicted.
-Egyptian state also understand that community safety is a whole-of-society effort: Egypt's Ministry of Awqaf (Religious Endowments) appointed five hundred female preachers on the national level to raise awareness on the status of women in Islam and on combatting violence.
-Similarly, religious scholars at a renowned Islamic university in Egypt have openly condemned sexual harassment.
+118 Immigration and Refugee Board of Canada.
+(2001) Egypt: Domestic Violence; Whether There Is State Protection for the Victims; Existence of Women's Groups, Shelters or Hot-Lines., rape, kidnapping a female, or sexual assault.
+Felonies are punished by longer jail time, and a permanent record is placed for those convicted.119 Egyptian state also understand that community safety is a whole-of-society effort: Egypt's Ministry of Awqaf (Religious Endowments) appointed five hundred female preachers on the national level to raise awareness on the status of women in Islam and on combatting violence.120 Similarly, religious scholars at a renowned Islamic university in Egypt have openly condemned sexual harassment.121